-How to make your own lead bullets
+How to cast your own bullets

-This article will show you step-by-step how I cast lead bullets using Lee Precision Bullet molds for use in reloading my 45 ACP ammunition.
+This article will show you step-by-step how to cast your own lead bullets using Lee Precision Bullet molds for use in reloading my 45 ACP ammunition.
 Please note that I am no expert in this process but I have been making my own lead bullets for years.
 From the very first time I learned how to do it, I have been following the directions from the Lee reloading guide and have had great success in reloading my own ammunition including casting my own lead bullets.

 Why make your own bullets?